-The Blood Diseases and Disorders Education Program is a national health education program coordinated by the National Heart, Lung, and Blood Institute (NHLBI) that aims to bring greater visibility to blood safety, as well as to the diagnosis, treatment and management of blood diseases and disorders, by translating research for patients and professionals.
+The Blood Diseases and Disorders Education Program is a national health education program coordinated by the National Heart, Lung, and Blood Institute (NHLBI) that aims to bring greater visibility to blood donation and safety, as well as to the diagnosis, treatment and management of blood diseases and disorders, by translating research for patients and professionals.

 The objectives of the program are to: